ansys/pyansys-dev-guide/doc/source/packaging/structure.rst

 library.
 A namespace allow you to easily split sub-packages from a package into single, independent distributions.

 There are different approaches available for creating a namespace package.
-For the Ansys namespace, we use the `PEP 420`_ `native namespace packages`_ approach.
+Ansys namespaces use the `PEP 420`_ `native namespace packages`_ approach.

-Therefore, the source directory of any PyAnsys library must look like the one shown in diagram :numref:`src structure diag`:
+Therefore, the source directory of any PyAnsys library must look like the one shown in the diagram :numref:`src structure diag`:

 .. include:: diag/src_structure_diag.rst

-The ``tests/`` Directory
+The ``tests/`` directory
 ------------------------

 To guarantee the integrity of a PyAnsys project, a good test suite is required.